AlenaNemtsova/flashcards/README.md

-This project is made with React, CRA.
+This project is made with React + CRA, React Router.
 ## Project Setup:
 ```
 cd flashcards